 Duty-free shops are located in the departures areas of Terminals 1 and 3.
 The majority of other retailers can be found in the Square area of Terminal 3.
 These include fashion boutiques, sports shops, electronics stores and souvenir outlets.

-Passengers with Israel's El Al airline are permitted to use the King David Lounge (tel: (03) 977 1111) in Terminal 3, which provides internet kiosks and newspapers.
+Passengers with Israel’s El Al airline are permitted to use the King David Lounge (tel: +972 3 977 1111) in Terminal 3, which provides internet kiosks and newspapers.
 First- and business-class passengers with all other airlines have access to a number of dedicated lounges, while other passengers may also use these services for a fee.
-Meeting facilities are available at most major hotels in Tel Aviv.
+Meeting rooms, and more extensive business facilities, are available at most major hotels in Tel Aviv.

 Facilities for the disabled include accessible telephones and toilets, raised pedestrian crossings, ramps and lifts.
 Lifts and vehicle transportation to the aircraft are also available to disabled passengers, who should contact their airline in advance with any special assistance requirements.
 Disabled parking spaces are designated in the short-term car parks close to the terminals.

 There are short-term car parks at the entrances to Terminals 1 and 3.
 Long-term car parking is at a remote location and is clearly signposted – a shuttle bus links the long-term parking areas to Terminal 3.
-A new long-term car park has also recently opened located close to Terminal 3, with space for 750 cars, 500 of which are under shelter.
-There is an automated service in English (tel: (03) 972 3333) for further information.
+A new long-term car park has also recently opened, located close to Terminal 3, with space for an additional 750 cars, 500 of which are under shelter.
+Further information is available from the parking office (tel: +972 3 975 2550).

-Avis, Budget, Dollar Thrifty, Eldan, Hertz and Sixt are each represented at Tel Aviv Ben Gurion International Airport.
+Car rental companies: Avis, Budget, Dollar Thrifty, Eldan, Hertz and Sixt are represented at Tel Aviv Ben Gurion International Airport.
 Desks for these operators are situated in the Terminal 3 arrivals hall, and are open 24 hours a day.